 Samish Flats

-Perched near the shoreline, this is a superb raptor viewing area.
+Expansive farm fields and shoreline provide the perfect environment for winter birding in Washington.
 Keep your binoculars close as you search for red-tailed hawks, rough-legged haws, American kestrels, northern harriers, and peregrine falcons.
 Acrobatic short-eared owls hunt in the late afternoons, offering a rare opportunity to see owls in the daylight.
+Tip: Pack layers, as the exposed landscape can be cold and windy.

 Butler Flats